mikehhodgson/tornado/README.md

 ## Running Tornado using Docker

-The following three steps will create a running Tornado server for you to work with.
+The following steps will create a running Tornado server for you to work with.

 1. Obtain a Tornado Trial license key from https://www.docmosis.com/try/tornado.html